 Fig. 4.4.
-Only trees found within the road buffer are counted character of the road.
+Only trees found within the road buffer are counted

+The size of the road buffer depends on the character of the road.
 For city streets, the buffer is 15 meters from the street centerline.
 For arterials and larger roads, the buffer is 20 meters from the centerline.
 These roads were identified by querying the F_CLASS (functional class) field for values less than or equal to A30 (A30 is typically a major arterial, A20 a state or US highway, and A10 an interstate).